 Breathe Easy Bath Salts

-The last combination was created for those times when you need to “breathe easy”.
-You can use a pre-mixed blend of essential oils or simply combine 3-5 drops each of Eucalyptus, Lavender, and Peppermint in lieu of the combination oil.
-I decided to go with yellow for this one.
+This DIY Bath Salts recipe was created for those times in which you need a little extra support to “breathe easy”.
+You can use a10-15 drops of a pre-mixed blend of essential oils or simply combine 3-5 drops each of Eucalyptus, Lavender, and Peppermint in lieu of the combination oil.
+Add the essential oils to 2 cups of Epsom salt and stir.
+Add color if you choose.
+As a reminder, add one drop at a time, stirring in between each added drop until you achieve the desired color.

-After you are done mixing everything together, store the salts in an airtight container and add a label if you’d like.
-I also attached a little wooden scoop with twine.
+After you are done creating your homemade bath salts, pour them into an airtight container and add a label if you’d like.
+I also attached a wooden scoop with twine.

 Enjoy!